Chart Color Schemes

 Dee Why (South) - North Curl Curl was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Dee Why (South) - North Curl Curl had a higher cultural diversity than most local areas, with 16.8% of its residents speaking a language other than English at home and 31.9% born overseas.
-Christianity was the dominant religion in Dee Why (South) - North Curl Curl, composing 46.9% of its population.
-Notably, Judaism was slightly overrepresented compared to Greater Sydney, comprising 0.4% versus 0.3%.
+Dee Why (South) - North Curl Curl had a higher cultural diversity than most local areas, with 16.8% of residents speaking a language other than English at home and 31.9% born overseas.
+Christianity was the predominant religion in Dee Why (South) - North Curl Curl, accounting for 46.9% of its population.
+Judaism, however, was slightly overrepresented compared to Greater Sydney, making up 0.4% versus 0.3%.

 Frequently Asked Questions - Diversity